 Further information about the Register-based Labour Market Statistics.

 The Register-based Census Act of 16 March 2006 represents a turning point in the history of the Population Census in Austria.
 For the first time, the information needed is not collected from the citizens themselves, but is taken directly from already existing administrative registers.
 In the Register-based Census mainly data that has also been collected for the census in 2001 are included.
+The next Census will take place on 31 October 2021.

 The Central Population Register represents the backbone of the Register-based Census.
 The other base registers are the Housing Register of Buildings and Dwellings (HR), the Business Register of Enterprises and their Local Units (BR), and the Register of Educational Attainment (EAR), all of which are maintained by Statistics Austria itself, as well as the Central Social Security Register (CSSR), the Unemployment Register (UR) and the Tax Register (TR, not including data about the income).